SimulatedGREG/electron-vue/docs/using_pre-processors.md

 The same principals apply for just about any other pre-processor.
 So maybe you need coffeescript for your JS?
 Simply installed the [coffeescript-loader](https://github.com/webpack/coffee-loader) and apply the `lang="coffeescript"` attribute to your `<script>` tag.

-For more advanced of this feature please head over to the [vue-loader documentation](http://vue-loader.vuejs.org/en/configurations/pre-processors.html) for more information.
+For more advanced use of this feature please head over to the [vue-loader documentation](http://vue-loader.vuejs.org/en/configurations/pre-processors.html) for more information.